By GJK Campbell-Dunn M.A. (NZ), M.A. (Camb.) Ph.D.

 In western Niger-Congo these noun prefixes are omissable.
 Hence Basque bai, ibai, ibaiko "river bank" (Vidos 1959 : 221).
 This is from Niger-Congo ba "mud, slime, clay" seen in Ewe ba "mud", Edo iba "mud seat", Efik mbat "clay, mud", Logba oba, Dagomba ba mud, pond", Mossi baka "sea", Temne abat "swamp for rice planting", Gola eba "mud", Mende bati "swamp".

 Basque iturri "spring", Ewe to "water', Tschi nsu "water", Afema asue "water", Agni nzue "water", Zema azure "water", Guang ntśu' "water", Ake su "water", Likpe mtu "water", Lefana ntu "water", ketu "river".
-A frequent change of to s in this word.
+A frequent change of t to s in this word.

 Basque idi "ox", Ewe lu "cow antelope", Abe lu "cow", Avatime olu "antelope", Ahlo ulu "cow antelope", Gola odi, oli "cow", Mano di "cow", Gio du "cow".